 Written & Performed by Ann Randolph

-Her most recent solo show, Loveland, premiered at The Marsh and for which she was named, Best Solo Performer in San Francisco 2010” by the San Francisco Examiner and won San Francisco Bay Area Critics Circle Award for “Best Original Screenplay.”
+Her most recent solo show, Loveland, is currently playing every weekend in San Francisco where Randolph was recently awarded, “ Best Solo Performer in San Francisco 2010” by the San Francisco Examiner.
+IN addition, she just won the San Francisco Bay Area Critics Circle Award for “Best Original Screenplay”.

-Randolph’s previous solo shows and plays have garnered many awards.
-She was a former member of the Groundlings and Unsafe Sketch, receiving LA Weekly’s “Best Female Comedy Performer.”
+A resident of Los Angeles, Randolph’s previous solo shows and plays have garnered many awards.
+She was a former member of the Groundlings and Unsafe Sketch, receiving LA Weekly’s “Best Female Comedy Performer”.
 Her solo show, Miss America was awarded “Best Solo Show” and as an actress she has appeared in numerous plays including the long running cult classic, Bob’s Office Party for which she created the roles of Brandy and Carol.
 The LA Times wrote of Randolph’s performance: “In a pair of wickedly hysterical roles, Randolph steals the show.”

-In addition to writing for the stage, she has also created original programming for Gullane Pictures, PAX, Lifetime, and Klasky Csupo.
+In addition to writing for the stage, Ann has been hired by Brooksfilms (Mel Brooks’s Production Company) to create an original movie based on her play, Squeeze Box.
+She has also created original programming for Gullane Pictures, PAX, Lifetime, and Klasky Csupo.

-As an educator, she travels around the states, leading a multitude of writing and performance workshops.
+As an educator, she has led a multitude of writing and performance workshops.
 The emphasis of these workshops varies from transformational writing for healing to crafting a performance monologue.
 She has taught at NYU, Ohio University, Wells College, Esalen, Kripalu, Omega, Yoga Oasis and many other academic institutions.

 For more info please visit www.annrandolph.com